GuilhermeVladmir/guilhermevladmir/README.md

 💬 ABOUT ME

-- I'm currently at the university, system analysis and development.
+- Fresh from college, system analysis and development.
 - I'm learning a lot about app development, although I also love frontend.
 - I believe it's important to make an effort to get experience in different areas as a student.
 - ALWAYS trying to improve to make a good work.